ARIN UPADHYAY

 This is a more cliche approach: build a tool that solves a personal problem or improves upon a flawed existing solution.

-The key is to solve real problems, not to invent problems for the sake of a project.
+The key is to solve real problems and not to invent problems for the sake of a project.

 Example: EFPIX

-- The Problem: Secure, resilient communication is critical in environments without stable infrastructure (e.g., military, space, disaster zones).
+- The Problem: Secure and resilient communication is critical in environments without stable infrastructure (e.g., military, space, disaster zones).

-- The Flaw in Existing Solutions: Flood networking is a known solution for resilience, but existing protocols often lack robust, modern security.
-They were not designed with a zero-trust mindset.
+- The Flaw in Existing Solutions: Flood networking is a known solution for resilience but existing protocols often lack modern security.

 - The New Solution (EFPIX): A protocol designed from the ground up to combine the resilience of flood networking with a modern cryptographic stack (end-to-end encryption, perfect forward secrecy, metadata protection).